top of page

 This means the duty to constantly make and re-make the world into a better place.

-I am also extremely privileged.
 My network, and my life, is full of kind and clever people who challenge me, support me, and teach me.
-I have talked to so many more while researching this book: people who care about AI harms, who want AI development / research / consulting / policy to be more just.
-I hope this book does them justice.
+I have talked to so many more while doing this research: people who care about AI harms, who want AI development / research / consulting / policy to be more just.
+I hope this book will do them justice.

 headshot of Ley, wearing a black turtleneck, light skin, short hair and smiling